Learn how to quickly rotate one or multiple photos simultaneously on your iPhone, iPad, and Mac, saving time and effort in just a few simple steps.

-Rotate several images at once on Mac
+Rotate multiple images at once

-Using the Photos app
+On Mac using the Photos app

 Follow these steps to rotate multiple images at once on Mac: